Frequently Asked Questions

 When a Sex Offender moves into the State of Arkansas, they are required to be evaluated before they are assigned a risk level.
 This process sometimes will take several months before the State assigns a risk level.
 Law Enforcement is not allowed to notify the public UNTIL a risk level has been assigned by the State of Arkansas.

 Registered Sex Offenders are required by Arkansas law to comply with all registration and assessment processes.
-This includes but not limited to providing finger and palm prints, physical addresses, mailing addresses, vehicle information, including vehicles you have access to but do not own, aircraft, watercraft, all social media accounts, all email accounts, all employment, volunteer projects, and contact phone numbers.
+This includes but not limited to providing finger and palm prints, physical addresses, mailing addresses, vehicle information, including all vehicles you have access to even if you are not the owner but may have access to drive them (this includes the license plate number, make, model, color, and year), aircraft, watercraft, all social media accounts including email accounts, all employment, volunteer projects, and contact phone numbers.
 Failing to provide accurate information will result in your arrest and prosecution.

 FINE, TICKET AND RESTITUTION PAYMENTS - Where do I make payments and what payments does the Sheriff's Office accept?